Representation of Injured Persons

-After a sexual assault, a victim may incur expenses for emergency department visits, doctor’s visits, sessions with therapists or psychologists, and more.
+After a sexual assault, a survivor may incur expenses for emergency department visits, doctor’s visits, sessions with therapists or psychologists, and more.
 The costs of a sexual assault--both monetary and psychological--can vary on a case-by-case basis.
-By hiring our Oregon sexual abuse lawyers, you may be able to obtain recovery for some, or all, of these costs through a civil lawsuit.
+By hiring our Oregon sexual abuse lawyers, you may be able to obtain recovery for some, or all, of these expenses through a civil lawsuit.

-Only an experienced Oregon civil sexual abuse lawyer can advise survivors about their rights under Oregon civil law and the reasonable range of compensation for the case.
+Only an experienced Oregon civil sexual abuse lawyer can advise survivors about their rights under Oregon civil sexual abuse law and the reasonable range of compensation for the case.
 The best results are generally obtained by lawyers who have actually taken sexual abuse cases to trial.
 Most lawyers in Oregon have not actually tried a sexual abuse case.
 The lawyers at Olson Brooksby have, and we are uniquely positioned to help you value your case.
 We work for survivors of sexual abuse to obtain the fullest amount of compensation possible.

 At Olson Brooksby, you will not be handed off to staff.
-You will be given personal attention from a lawyer throughout the entire life of your case.
-We are passionate about pursuing cases on behalf of sexual abuse survivors, and we will give your case the attention and compassion it deserves.
+You will be given personal attention from an Oregon sexual abuse lawyer throughout the entire life of your case.
+We are dedicated to our clients who are sexual abuse survivors, and we will give your case the attention and compassion it deserves.